- What’s On

 At walk-in appointments, young people can:

-Please come to the middle (purple) door for walk-in, where you will be asked to fill in a quick sign-in sheet: there is no need to say what service you need or give us any contact details if you don’t want to.
-Walk in appointments can last anything from 5 minutes to around 30 minutes depending on the issue you would like to discuss.
+Please come to the middle (purple) door for Walk-in.
+You will be asked to fill in a quick sign-in sheet: there is no need to say what service you need or give us any contact details if you don’t want to.
+Walk-In appointments can last anything from 5 minutes to around 30 minutes depending on the issue you would like to discuss.

 Our staff are really friendly and will treat you with respect.
 We have your best interests at heart and all our services are free and confidential.

-The Drop-In is a shared space.
+The Drop-In/Chiller is a shared, social space.
 It is a chance to come in on your own or with friends to learn more about different health and wellbeing topics and chat about things that are important to you.
-You can also access a 1:1 with a worker and even get a massage on a Friday!
-No over 21’s apart from our workers are allowed in the drop-in space.
-At the drop-in there are fun activities, a different theme each month as well as free juice and fruit.
+You can also access a 1 to 1 with a worker.
+No over 21s apart from our workers are allowed in the drop-in space.
+At the Drop-In there are fun activities, a different theme each month as well as free juice and fruit.

 The Walk-In is a chance to wait for your 1:1 with a worker in a quieter environment.
 You are welcome to come by yourself or come with an adult/ support worker or friend.
-You will be offered a drink while you wait and hopefully you will be seen straight away or soon after.
+You will be offered a drink while you wait and you will get a 1 to 1 as soon as possible.

 Our September Theme Of The Month is… CREATIVE EXPRESSION.
 This…Find Out More